Cars · Resale guide

 Advantages — Why Buyers Pick the Kia Carens in 2026

-Strong Safety Package: From launch, the Carens came with a comprehensive safety suite, including 6 airbags as standard across all variants.
-This commitment to safety, along with features like ABS, ESC, hill-start assist, and disc brakes on all four wheels, provides immense peace of mind for family travel.
+Strong Safety Package.
+From its launch, the Carens came with a comprehensive safety kit, including six airbags as standard across all variants, ABS with EBD, ESC, hill-start assist, and disc brakes on all four wheels.
+This commitment to safety provides immense peace of mind for families, a crucial factor for any vehicle in India.

 Disadvantages — Why You Might Skip the Kia Carens in 2026